eternagame/EternaFold/README.md

-## EternaFold - Improving ensemble-based structure predictions using high-throughput structural ensemble data
+## EternaFold - Improving RNA structure prediction through multitask learning

 EternaFold extends the conditional likelihood model in CONTRAfold and CONTRAfold-SE to also train on experimentally-measured affinities of RNA molecules to proteins and small molecules.